Yquoter/Yquoter/README.md

 The **Yquoter** library exposes a set of standardized functions for data acquisition and technical analysis.

 For detailed descriptions of all function parameters (e.g., market, klt, report_type), please refer to the dedicated **[Parameters Reference](./PARAMETERS.md)**.

+> 📝 **Note:** Yquoter internally integrates and standardizes external data sources like **Tushare**.
+This means Tushare users can leverage Yquoter's unified API and caching mechanisms without dealing with complex native interface calls.
+To learn more about the underlying data source, visit the [Tushare GitHub repository](https://github.com/waditu/tushare).

 **Returns**: `pandas.DataFrame`